varmoh/TIM/README.md

 * `${PROJECT_ROOT}` - root folder of the project

+# 1. Dependencies

+## 1.1 Postgres database

+In order to run TIM you need Postgres database.

+You can set one up using Docker from out [Third-party-components](https://github.com/buerokratt/Third-party-components) repository.

+## 1.2 ID-log

+In order to change the source code and compile outside Docker you'll need [ID-log](https://github.com/buerokratt/Java.commons/tree/public).

+*Note!* You will not need it to run Docker.

-# 1. Configuration
+# 2. Configuration

-Spring Boot applications support externalized configuration through *.properties files
+Spring Boot applications support externalized configuration through *.properties files.

 Application configuration can be found here: `${PROJECT_ROOT}/src/main/resources/application.properties`.

-## 1.1 Certificates generation
+## 2.1 Certificates generation

 **Note!** Both keystore password and alias password should be the same.

-### 1.1.1 Tomcat SSL support
+### 2.1.1 Tomcat SSL support

 Tomcat SSL certificate is generated in Docker with: